ProRoc: products of experts for robotic manipulation.

 This research is part of the project No 2021/43/P/ST6/01921 co-funded by the National Science Centre and the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 945339.

-This project is affiliated at the Robotics Division, Institute of Robotics and Machine Intelligence.
+This project is affiliated at the Robotics Division, Institute of Robotics and Machine Intelligence (IRIM) at Poznan University of Technology.